How to Build Your Personal Brand with LinkedIn Comments

 - A community project you’re working on

 Get into a routine of posting updates once a week, or at least a few times a month.
+And get into a routine of commenting on others’ updates regularly.

 Of course, if you’re in a confidential job search, don’t post anything here even hinting that you’re looking for a new job.